dys525/COVID-19-Data-Visualization-AI-Hackathon/README.md

 # COVID-19 Data Visualization AI Hackathon

-Key Questions:
+Key questions I want to ask and solve:

-1. where are the most dangerous regions of Seoul (places that infected people visited
+1. Where are the most dangerous regions of Seoul (places that infected people visited

 2. Can we conclude that the 20s are the safest group from COVID-19?